Asmaa-kh-sh22/multiomics-alzheimer-pipeline/README.md

 ## Reproducibility notes

 - Random seed fixed at 42 for the permutation test (Cell 20e), ensuring exact reproducibility across reruns
-- Functional enrichment (Cells 21, 21b) queries the Enrichr API live; results reflect the database state as of the access date noted in each cell's output — re-running at a later date may return slightly different results as Enrichr's underlying databases are updated
+- Functional enrichment (Cells 21, 21b) queries the Enrichr API live; results reflect the database state as of the access date noted in each cell's output, re-running at a later date may return slightly different results as Enrichr's underlying databases are updated
 - Ensembl annotation release: 109

 ## Notebook structure